daniellalasa2/as-techtest/README.md

 ## Features

-1- Pick a location from MapBox by click on location
+1- Pick a location from MapBox by clicking on the location.

-2- Sync coordinates with picked location from the MapBox
+2- Sync coordinates with the picked location from the MapBox.

-3- Enter any coordinates you want to see a fly to that location on the Map
+3- Enter any coordinates you want to see a fly to that location on the Map.

-4- By updating from Map or Coordinates box you will see GeoJson features of that location of available
+4- By updating from Map or Coordinates box you will see GeoJson features of that location of available.

-5- Lat,Lon validation is implemented inside Coordinates components
+5- Lat, Lon validation is implemented inside Coordinates components.

-6- Sort,Filter,Search on the GeoJson data table
+6- Sort,Filter, Search on the GeoJson data table.

 ## Notes

-1- Redux is needed if the project gets more complex in the future
+1- Redux is needed if the project gets more complex in the future.

-2- Tests doesn't implemented for the sake of time
+2- Tests doesn't implement for the sake of time.

-3- But the Project is well tested
+3- But the Project is well tested.

 ## Available Scripts